ricardoboss/STEP/StepLang.Wiki/Length.md

 - For `text`, each whitespace counts as one character.
 So, two spaces are two characters, a line break is one character, and so on.
-- For `text`, the function _technically_ returns the amount of two-byte pairs.
-For most text, the result is exactly what you'd expect, but if the text contains advanced Unicode characters (such as some emoji), the result may be confusing.
-For example, the length of `🤷🏻‍♂️` is given as `7`, which is due to the way some characters work internally.
+- For `text`, the length is the number of so called grapheme clusters, not the number of bytes.
+So, a single character can be multiple bytes.
+For example, '🤷‍♂️' is treated as one character, not 5.

 # Examples